ULCompSoc/constitution/constitution.md

 #### 8.1.1

-All funds raised by the Society must be used for the express purpose of the promotion and development of Clubs & Societies activities under the auspices of the Students' Union except in the case of funds raised by a charity event.
+All funds raised by the Society must be used for the express purpose of the promotion and development of Clubs & Societies activities under the auspices of the UL Student Life except in the case of funds raised by a charity event.

 #### 8.1.2